-How to get to Leiden: Leiden is southwest of Amsterdam and takes around an hour to reach by car.
+How to get to Leiden from Amsterdam: Leiden is southwest of Amsterdam and takes around an hour to reach by car.
 Trains run from Amsterdam Sloterdijk (journey time: 30 minutes) and Amsterdam Zuid (journey time: 23 minutes) to Leiden Centraal station.

 An afternoon at Zaanse Schans provides good, wholesome fun for all ages, but younger travelers especially will enjoy seeing the creaking sails of its six authentic windmills in action – making this a top day trip choice for families.
 This engaging attraction also boasts a recreated 17th-century village made up of traditional buildings brought here from around the Netherlands, including a clog factory, cheesemaker, and a pewter-smith.
 The nearby Zaans Museum delves into the history of the Netherlands' earliest mills.
 After your visit, you can take a shortcut back to the station via a five-minute river boat journey.

-How to get to Zaanse Schans: Zaanse Schans is located to the north of Amsterdam, roughly 25 minutes away by car.
+How to get to Zaanse Schans from Amsterdam: Zaanse Schans is located to the north of Amsterdam, roughly 25 minutes away by car.
 Alternatively, catch the Sprinter train from from Amsterdam Sloterdijk station to Zaandijk Zaanse Schans (journey time: 12 minutes) and walk 1.5km (one mile) to Zaanse Schans.
 During the summer months, you can also travel between Amsterdam and Zaanse Schans by ferry.

 While Amsterdam is the Netherlands' capital, Den Haag (The Hague), officially known as 's-Gravenhage (the Count's Hedge), is the Dutch seat of government and the royal family.
 Set on the shimmering Hofvijver lake, the Binnenhof complex is the world's oldest parliament building still in use today.
 Its 13th-century Ridderzaal is home to the throne from where the Dutch monarch addresses the upper and lower houses each year.